exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Query always goes with the Action and defines an expression that should be used as Action's input.

-References are external elements whose values can be used inside of Query.
+References are external elements or group of elements whose values can be used inside of Query.

 #### Introduction